taw00/dashcore-rpm/README.md

     $ rpm --checksig dashcore-0.12.0.56-7.taw.src.rpm

 You should see something like: `dashcore-0.12.0.56-7.taw.fc23.src.rpm: rsa sha1 (md5) pgp md5 OK`

 If the package is not signed, or if the result is something less subsantial, like just `sha1 md5 OK`, or no signature.
 Then, I would not recommend installing the source RPM.
 If it says `(MISSING KEYS: RSA#694673ed (MD5) PGP#694673ed)`, you did not successfully import my key in step 1.

 #### [4] Install the source RPM

 Again, from the commandline as a normal user...
-First, copy that source RPM into the source RPMs location in the rpmbuild build tree:
+First, move that source RPM into the source RPMs location in the rpmbuild build tree:

-    $ cp -a dashcore-*.src.rpm ~/rpmbuild/SRPMS/
+    $ mv dashcore-*.src.rpm ~/rpmbuild/SRPMS/
     $ # Install the sucker:
-    $ rpm -ivh dashcore-0.12.0.56-7.taw.src.rpm
+    $ rpm -ivh ~/rpmbuild/SRPMS/dashcore-0.12.0.56-7.taw.src.rpm

 That should explode it's source code and patch contents into ~/rpmbuild/SOURCES/ and the build instructions into ~/rpmbuild/SPECS/.
 Something likes this...

 ```
 ~/rpmbuild/SPECS/dashcore-0.12.0.56.spec